cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 - This is the only function that allows the reuse of `(key, nonce)` pairs with different inputs.
 - AEGIS-based MAC functions MUST NOT be used as hash functions.
 If the key is known, inputs causing state collisions can easily be crafted.
-- Unlike hash-based MACs, tags MUST NOT be used for key derivation as there is no guarantee that they are uniformly random.
+- Unlike hash-based MACs, tags MUST NOT be used for key derivation because there is no guarantee that they are uniformly random.

 Inputs: